 - web scraping all diversity-related efforts for the University of Nebraska–Lincoln for the 2011-2016 years;

-- receiving key documents related to diversity efforts from university members via the Diversity Efforts Informational Survey - thus far, we have received over 51 documents (fliers, diversity initiative descriptions, accreditation summaries;
+- receiving key documents related to diversity efforts from university members via the Diversity Efforts Informational Survey - thus far, we have received over 105 documents (fliers, diversity initiative descriptions, accreditation summaries)

-- reviewing and examining all undergraduate and graduate courses in the university's current catalog offerings.
+- compiling information regarding the undergraduate and graduate courses in UNL’s current catalog offerings.

 - Dr. Halualani is planning to make her next visit in Fall 2017 to share key findings and insights and next action steps.